johnnovak/nim-binstreams/README.md

 **nim-binstreams** is a no-dependencies Nim library that provides endianness aware binary streams.
-It is a wrapper over the standard `io` module, and it uses `stew/endians2` for endianness conversions (source included), so it should be reasonably fast.
+It is a wrapper over the standard `io` module, and it uses `stew/endians2` for endianness conversions (source included, no need to install anything), so it should be reasonably fast.

 Main features: